 Fujifilm X30 versus Fujifilm X100T

 The Fujifilm X30 and the Fujifilm X100T are two digital cameras that were announced, respectively, in August 2014 and September 2014.
-Both the X30 and the X100T are fixed lens compact cameras that are based on a 2/3 (X30) and an APS-C sensor.
+Both the X30 and the X100T are fixed lens compact cameras that are based on a 2/3 (X30) and an APS-C (X100T) sensor.
 The X30 has a resolution of 12 megapixel, whereas the X100T provides 16 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X30 and the Fujifilm X100T.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Fujifilm X30 and the Fujifilm X100T is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X30 – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X30 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100T is notably larger (10 percent) than the Fujifilm X30.
 Moreover, the X100T is slightly heavier (4 percent) than the X30.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that neither the X30 nor the X100T are weather-sealed.

 |Camera Body Specifications

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The X30 was launched at a markedly lower price (by 54 percent) than the X100T, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Fujifilm X30 features a 2/3 sensor and the Fujifilm X100T an APS-C sensor.
 The sensor area in the X100T is 534 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 3.9 and 1.5.
 The sensor in the X30 has a native 4:3 aspect ratio, while the one in the X100T offers a 3:2 aspect.